What-Should-I-Eat/WSIE/ReadMe.md

 ## Run the Application via the Web
 Navigate to our http://whatshouldieat.org to begin using the application.

-This URL aliases a Google Cloud Platform virtual machine which is running the application on a public IP address.

 ## Run the Application Locally
 After cloning, run `npm install` in the root directory.